PhpGt/StyleGuide/classes/README.md

 + Constants should only be declared on a class
 + Constants should use `UPPERCASE_UNDERSCORED`
 + Properties should use `$camelCase`
++ Classes should have all or no static members

 ## [Methods](methods.md)